-- We strongly affirm the right of all Americans to have readily accessible, comprehensive, - 452 affordable, quality health care.
-Access to health care services is sorely deficient in rural - areas of the state.
-Obtaining health care services is especially difficult for the rural elderly - 454 who can no longer drive and live in those areas where public and affordable - 455 transportation services do not exist.
+We strongly affirm the right of all Americans to have readily accessible, comprehensive, affordable, quality health care.
+Access to health care services is sorely deficient in rural areas of the state.
+Obtaining health care services is especially difficult for the rural elderly who can no longer drive and live in those areas where public and affordable transportation services do not exist.
 Family farmers notably are lacking in health care coverage.
 Being in an occupation considered more dangerous makes the need for health care imperative.

-- Comprehensive health care should include: - Access to universal single-payer health care - More accessible emergency services for rural residents - Publicly provided health care for all children 0 to 18 years of age - Elimination of control by insurance companies over prescription drugs - Removal of the so called, "donut hole" - Full coverage for all prescription drugs - Expansion of Medicaid in Missouri as allowed in the ACA - Subscription drug prices based on Center for Medicare and Medicaid Services approved rates.
+Comprehensive health care should include:

+- Access to universal single-payer health care - More accessible emergency services for rural residents - The elimination of healthcare networks - Publicly provided health care for all children 0 to 18 years of age - Elimination of control by insurance companies over prescription drugs - Removal of the so called, "donut hole" - Full coverage for all prescription drugs - Continued expansion of Medicaid in Missouri as allowed in the ACA - Subscription drug prices based on Center for Medicare and Medicaid Services approved rates. - Funding to cover inflation increases for reimbursement to physicians so as to avoid out-of-pocket costs to the patient